ddbj/www/_ddbj/feature-table.md

                 reliable identification of the source organism.
                 Environmental samples include clinical samples,
-                gut contents, and other sequences from anonymous organisms that may be associated with a particular host.
+                gut contents, and other sequences from anonymous organisms&lt;that may be associated with a particu&gt;ar host.
 They do not include endosymbionts that can be reliably recovered from a particular host, organisms from a readily identifiable but uncultured field sample